yochaigal/cairn/wip/2e/wilderness-exploration.md

 ### Supply

-- Characters can hunt, fish, or forage for food, collecting d4 **Rations** (3 uses each).
+- Characters can hunt, fish, or forage for food, with the first PC to take this action collecting 1d4 **Rations** (3 uses each).
-- For each additional participant the chance for a higher yield increases  (e.g. d4 becomes d6, and so on.).
-Relevant experience or equipment can also increase the bounty.
+- The chance of a greater bounty increases with each additional participant (e.g. 1d4 becomes 1d6, up to a maximum of 1d12).
+Relevant experience or equipment may also increase the bounty.
 - The party may encounter homes and small villages, spending gold and a full **watch** to resupply.

 ### Make Camp